 Collaboration with the World Bank

-Columbia is gradually improving its educational system through the development of strong systems and frameworks to support educational provision.
+Columbia is gradually improving its educational system through the development of strong frameworks to support educational provision.
 The government are working to raise awareness of education so that children from poorer backgrounds can access further education.
-In 2017 and beyond the country continues to improve and it is hoped that if the country continues it will be host to some of the top universities in the world.
+In 2017 and beyond the country continues to improve and it is hoped that if the country continues, it will be host to some of the top universities in the world.